Frequently asked questions

 What if my child has experienced trauma, loss, or anxiety – is it still suitable?

 Yes.
 The program is gentle and affirming, focusing on safety, love, and connection.
 The program encourages children to talk to “a trusted grownup” to support them with painful thoughts and feelings.
+If you are concerned about your child’s wellbeing and behaviour it is important to seek professional support from your GP and other specialist health professionals.

 How do I access the family videos and resources?